bt3gl/building_blog/content/HACKLY-FINALS_CTF_2014.md

 Tags: SSH

 Last week was the [Hack.lu](https://wildwildweb.fluxfingers.net/scoreboard) Final CTF.
-In this post I  discuss  one of my favorite  crypto problems in that CTF: the "Peace Pipe".
+In this post, I discuss one of my favorite crypto problems in that CTF: the "Peace Pipe".

 ## Understanding the Problem